Quantum spacetime from constraints: wave equations and fields: Review of quantum spacetime

+A well-known conceptual issue in the PaW framework concerns the role of the quantum clock.
+It has been argued that, rather than solving the problem of time, the formalism shifts it to the existence of a suitable clock subsystem, leading to an ambiguity in the resulting notion of dynamics \cite{kuchar}.
+Various approaches have been proposed either to address this issue (see Refs.~\cite{vedral,review}) or to clarify the conditions under which a consistent notion of relational time can be defined (see Refs.~\cite{librotommi,nostro}).

+In this context, it has been suggested that the role of the clock can be played by an environment associated with the system under consideration \cite{nostro2,librotommi}.
+In realistic physical scenarios, additional degrees of freedom are generically present and can provide a physically motivated candidate for an internal temporal reference.
+This choice has two main advantages.
+First, the environment typically has a sufficiently dense spectrum to support a nontrivial and well-defined relational dynamics for the system under consideration (as will be discussed in the next Section).
+Second, the environment can be taken not to contribute to the relevant spatial momentum, a feature that will be particularly useful in the present analysis, where global energy and momentum constraints are introduced (as we will see in more detail shortly).

-To describe the temporal degree of freedom, we consider the clock Hamiltonian $\hat{H}_C$, which we assume to have a discrete, non-degenerate spectrum with rationally related energy ratios.
+To describe the clock/environment, we consider the Hamiltonian $\hat{H}_C$, which we assume to have a discrete, non-degenerate spectrum with rationally related energy ratios.
 More specifically, we define a set of $d_{C}$ energy states $\ket{E_i}$ and energy levels $E_i$ with $i=0,1,2,...,d_C -1$ such that $(E_i -E_0)/(E_1 - E_0)=A_i/B_i$, where $A_i$ and $B_i$ are integers with no common factors.
 We thus obtain ($\hslash=1$):

 where $T=2\pi r_1/E_1$, $r_i = r_1 A_i/B_i$ for $i>1$ (with $r_0=0$) and $r_1$ equal to the lowest common multiple of the values of $B_i$.
 In this space we define a continuous family of non-orthogonal time states